Vigneshkatz/FullStack-Ecommerce-App/README.md

 # FullStack-Ecommerce-App
-A FullStack Ecommerce app using Angular,SpringBoot and MySQL
+A FullStack E-commerce app using Angular, SpringBoot and MySQL
+## Version 1.0
+- Developed an application API using Springboot, JPA, Lambok, MySQL
+### Functionalities
+- Read Only Api restricted put, patch, delete and update requests